THE ANIMALS AND YAMETA

 Mike Jeffery’s friend and employee, Myer Thomas was a witness to the marriage.
 Amongst others, The Animals, including new keyboard player, Mike Rowberry were guests at the ceremony.

 Although Mike and Gillian Jeffery were never divorced, there are indications that the marriage lasted no longer than a couple of years.
-Mike Jeffery began a relationship with American artist Nancy Reiner, a friend of Jimi Hendrix, after meeting her on one of his trip to the States.
+Mike Jeffery began a relationship with American artist Nancy Reiner, a friend of Jimi Hendrix, after meeting her on one of his trips to the States.

 In October 1965 The Animals recorded “It’s My Life” marking the end of the Mickie Most contract and a parting of the ways between Most and Mike Jeffery.